 P14(x,y,z) ⇒ [P14(x,y) ∧ E55(z)]

 These basic considerations should be used by the reader to understand the logical axioms that are used into the definition of the classes and properties.
-Further information about the first order formulation of CIDOC CRM can be found in (Meghini & Doerr, 2018)
+Further information about the first order formulation of CIDOC CRM can be found in (Meghini & Doerr, 2018).

 Property Quantifiers